mdribus/association-finder-hla/README.md

   D --> G[FDR]
   D --> H[Masters]
 ```
+You should change the name of the disease folder to whatever disease you are studying.
+SAA is used in the demo here.

 AssociationFinderHLA was developed in R (version 4.0.1).
 The following R packages are required:
 - data.table (version 1.14.2)